f948/Web-Graphing-Application/README.md

 Description-A desmos like application that lets users graph multiple types of functions on a the 2D coordinate plane.Users can also scale the graph and set the coordinates at the center to zoom in on different parts of the graph.
-NOTE: The number you type into the "Scale Graph" box becomes half the length of the square grid.
+NOTE: The number you type into the "Scale graph" box becomes half the length of the square grid.

 # Required